TITLE 89: SOCIAL SERVICES

 E) Alcohol and Substance Abuse Days.
 The Department will utilize its paid claims data under category of service 35 available to the Department as of the last day of June preceding the DSH determination year for each hospital's base fiscal year to determine the number of inpatient days provided for alcohol and substance abuse rehabilitative care.

-d) Hospitals may apply for DSH status under subsection (a)(2) of this Section by submitting an audited certified financial statement, for the hospital's base fiscal year, to the Department of Human Services or the Department of Public Aid.
+d) Hospitals may apply for DSH status under subsection (a)(2) by submitting an audited certified financial statement, for the hospital's base fiscal year, to the Department.
 The statements must contain the following breakdown of information prior to submittal to the Department for consideration:

 1) Total hospital net revenue for all patient services, both inpatient and outpatient, for the hospital's base fiscal year.